 Newborns at risk for hypoglycemia should have a blood test to measure blood sugar levels every few hours after birth.
 This will be done using a heel stick.
 The health care provider should continue taking blood tests until the baby’s glucose level stays normal.

 - Urine tests

 Infants with low blood sugar levels will need to receive extra feedings with breast milk or formula.
 Babies who are breast-fed may need to receive extra formula until the mother is able to produce enough breast milk.

 The baby may need a sugar solution given through a vein (intravenously) if he or she is unable to eat by mouth, or if the blood sugar is very low.

-If the low blood sugar continues, in rare cases, the baby may also receive medication to increase blood sugar levels.
-In very rare cases, new-borns with very severe hypoglycaemia who don't improve with treatment may need surgery to remove part of the pancreas (to reduce insulin production).
+If the low blood sugar continues, in rare cases the baby may also receive medication to increase blood sugar levels.
+In very rare cases, newborns with very severe hypoglycemia who don't improve with treatment may need surgery to remove part of the pancreas (to reduce insulin production).